TYChen1102/ac215_SmartEats/README.md

    **Input:** Previous step results.
    **Output:** LLM response (uploaded to GCP bucket as .txt file) Running "python llm-main.py" could take the results of our previous step from the GCP bucket, which are the food nutrition info and the predicted diease risk, and then ask our fine-tuned RAG model for nutrition advice.
 The LLM response will automatically be uploaded to our GCP bucket.

-### Data Pipeline Overview:

-1. **`src/food-classification/predict_food.py`**
-   This script loads a fine-tuned EfficientNet model (food_model_EfficientNet.h5) and downloads a test food image from our bucket.
-Then it recognizes the food in the image and saves the food name as a JSON file to our bucket.

-2. **`src/food-classification/Pipfile`**
-   We used the following packages to help with food classification:
-   - pandas
-   - numpy
-   - scikit-learn
-   - matplotlib
-   - seaborn
-   - opencv-python
-   - tensorflow
-   - keras
-   - google-cloud-storage

-4. **`src/preprocessing/Dockerfile`**
-   Our Dockerfiles follow standard conventions.

-## Data Pipeline Overview

-1. **`src/datapipeline/preprocess_cv.py`**
-   This script handles preprocessing on our 100GB dataset.
-It reduces the image sizes to 128x128 (a parameter that can be changed later) to enable faster iteration during processing.
-The preprocessed dataset is now reduced to 10GB and stored on GCS.

-2. **`src/datapipeline/preprocess_rag.py`**
-   This script prepares the necessary data for setting up our vector database.
-It performs chunking, embedding, and loads the data into a vector database (ChromaDB).

-3. **`src/datapipeline/Pipfile`**
-   We used the following packages to help with preprocessing:
-   - `special cheese package`

-4. **`src/preprocessing/Dockerfile(s)`**
-   Our Dockerfiles follow standard conventions, with the exception of some specific modifications described in the Dockerfile/described below.

 ## Running Dockerfile